-Let spring blossoms bloom with a pretty coffee filter flowers craft from our Member of the Month, Melissa!
+Let spring blossoms bloom with a pretty coffee filter flowers craft for kids to make from our Member of the Month, Melissa!

 Busy mom Melissa was searching all over the internet for activities when a thoughtful co-worker sent her a link.
 It was to Hands On As We Grow – and she’s never looked back since!